Healthier Crispier “Baked” Sweet Potato Fries

 • Preheat oven to 425 degrees.

 • Bring a large stockpot of water to a boil.
 Place potatoes in pot and boil for about 6-8 minutes or until al dente.
-Don't let them go too long here or they won't be firm enough to hold their shape.
+Don't let them cook too long here or they won't be firm enough to hold their shape.

 • Drain potatoes and then dry with paper towels.
 Make sure that they are very dry or they won’t crisp up.